|MP 7.01.113||Bio-Engineered Skin and Soft Tissue Substitutes|

 EpiFix Amniotic Membrane

-In 2013, Zelen et al reported an industry-sponsored, nonblinded, RCT comparing use of EpiFix (n=13) with standard of care (SOC; moist wound therapy, n=12) for diabetic foot ulcers of at least 4 weeks’ duration.(36) EpiFix was applied every 2 weeks if the wound had not healed, with weekly dressing changes comprised of nonadherent dressing, moisture retentive dressing, and a compression dressing.
+In 2013, Zelen et al reported an industry-sponsored, nonblinded, RCT comparing use of EpiFix (n=13) with SOC (moist wound therapy, n=12) for diabetic foot ulcers of at least 4 weeks in duration.(40) EpiFix was applied every 2 weeks if the wound had not healed, with weekly dressing changes comprised of nonadherent dressing, moisture retentive dressing, and a compression dressing.
 Standard moist wound dressing was changed daily.
-After 4 weeks of treatment, EpiFix treated wounds had reduced in size by a mean of 97.1% compared with 32.0% for the SOC group.
+After 4 weeks of treatment, EpiFix-treated wounds had reduced in size by a mean of 97.1% compared with 32.0% for the SOC group.
 Healing rate, defined as complete epithelialization of the open area of the wound, was 77% for EpiFix compared with 0% for SOC.
 After 6 weeks of treatment, wounds were reduced by 98.4% with EpiFix treatment compared with -1.8% for standard care.
 The healing rate was 92% with EpiFix compared with 8% with standard treatment alone.
-Results of this small study are encouraging, but preliminary.
-Confirmation of these results in a larger trial is needed.
+At the conclusion of the trial, unhealed wounds from the control group were treated with EpiFix.(41) The mean duration of foot ulcers at the beginning of treatment was 19.4 weeks (range, 6.0-54 weeks) for the combined group.
+Follow-up was available at 9 to 12 months after primary healing in 18 of 22 eligible patients.
+Examination of these 18 patients found that 17 (94.4%) wounds remained fully healed.

 Oasis Wound Matrix